robang74/roberto-a-foglietta/317-ww3-simply-explained-for-dummies.md

 - [La semplicità delle direttive in caso di crisi](https://robang74.github.io/chatgpt-answered-prompts/html/la-semplicita-delle-direttive-in-caso-di-crisi.html) &nbsp; (2024-12-29)

 Something about health management that we never saw in Europe before and which went totally unchallenged despite the corruption scandal (eg. [Pfizergate](https://en.wikipedia.org/wiki/Pfizergate)) and conviction in trials related to the medical contracts and European states agreements.
-A civilian-tailored WW3 exercise on full scale.
+A civilian-tailored WW3 exercise on full scale (cfr. [here](the-worst-democracy-is-better-than-the-best-dictatorship) gets in deeper about psychological warfare and memes).

 ---